 - English Language Proficiency at a minimum English 12 'C+' level

-- Math 12-Precalculus with a minimum 'B' grade, Math Precalculus Test (MPT) with a minimum 72%, or equivalent
+- Math Precalculus Test (MPT) with a minimum 72%

 - Students are required to have successfully completed prerequisite courses leading to courses in the Associate degree (for example: prerequisite course Chemistry 12 or equivalent needs to be successfully completed in order to take CHEM 1121 Chemistry 1; a minimum of a 'B' grade in English 12 or equivalent is required to take ENGL 1100 English 1).
 See the requirements for each course.